NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 	(tp[x]**b + tp[y]**c)**y + (tp[x]**a + tp[y]**tp[b])**x**d

-An interesting application is the verification of the domain in which an nc rational is *convex*.
+An interesting application is the verification of the domain in which an nc rational function is *convex*.
+This uses the second direction derivative, called the Hessian.
 Take for example the quartic

 	expr = x**x**x**x;